StanVerty/fetch_test/README.md

  - cd into project

 #### visible mode:
-   pytest -v -s --tb=short {--headless=false}
+   - pytest -v -s --tb=short {--headless=false}

 #### headless mode:
-   pytest -v -s --tb=short --headless=true
+   - pytest -v -s --tb=short --headless=true

-If you failed to rut the test, watch these videos:
+If you failed to rut the test (I hope, you won't), watch these videos for your entertainment:

 Visible mode
    https://youtu.be/tkJyxlBnuNY